 Adapted from Nio Nakatani’s manga of the same title, Bloom Into You had been one of the best yuri anime in recent years in my opinion.
 It follows the story of two girls who find refuge in each other after thinking that they may have shared similar tales to tell.
 It’s quite simple but also complicated but it has been an amazing coming-of-age story that I think anime fans who are mature enough should watch.

 People may hate it or not for many reasons, but Citrus aside from having been one of the most controversial anime in recent years, it was a yuri anime that explores a lot of things, it helps us understand how a member of the LGBT community feels to a certain degree.
 There are a lot of fanservice and kissing scenes in this anime, so I might warn you guys if you’re not into this kind of stuff.
 Passione animated Citrus in 2018.

 Classmates / Doukyosei

 This 2016 anime film is a fantastic yaoi story to follow.
 Just like its title suggests, it follows two people in the same class, both with different personalities but eventually collide, and a complex yet beautiful friendship buds.
 Furthermore, A-1 Pictures did a beautiful adaptation of this novel which was written by Asumiko Nakamura.

-Here’s another yuri anime about youthful hearts and openly tackles homosexual relationships with young girls.
+Here’s another yuri anime about youthful hearts that openly tackles homosexual relationships with young girls.
 It bravely explores the lesbian relationship among younger people to which many might relate themselves.
 It was adapted from the manga by Takashi Ikeda and animated by AIC in 2009.

 Liz and the Blue Bird

 A touching story of friendship and genuine care, Liz and the Blue Bird is an inspiring film that gives us a mild yuri story and it’s all worth it.
-The film is entertaining, dramatic, with interesting lessons to learn from and what’s even more amazing is that it was beautifully animated by Kyoto Animation which makes the whole experience a breathtaking one.
+The film is entertaining, and dramatic, with interesting lessons to learn from and what’s even more amazing is that it was beautifully animated by Kyoto Animation which makes the whole experience a breathtaking one.